 10. What are Virtual Sales Tools?

 Virtual Sales Tools are essential for any business whose customers can’t easily visit in-person.
 Whether B2B or B2C, businesses spend a lot of time and effort in creating an experience for physical visitors but remote visitors often have to make do with a website or a phone call.
 We use the latest 360 technology to replicate real-world experiences.
 Unlike passively consuming a video or brochure, customers are in control; able to explore at their own pace to be taken on a curated journey towards taking the next step in the sale.

 11. Do I need a VR headset to watch in Virtual Reality?

 To watch in Virtual Reality (VR), in a fully immersive experience that feels like you’re in the room, yes.
 However, it’s worth noting that some organisations create virtual experiences for desktop and mobile consumption, and those won’t require a headset as they are simply a ‘Virtual Tool’ rather than ‘Virtual Reality’.

 12. Are Virtual Brand Experiences expensive to make?

 Virtual Brand Experiences don’t have to be expensive.
-They can start from as little as £3k for a basic project, moving to £10K+ for more extensive or elaborate builds.
-Even larger projects for large corporations with multiple layers, complex designs, detailed UX, unique navigation systems, use of various multimedia, hot spots, day and night toggles, including drone footage, audio and voice-overs yes, they can certainly push budgets to a yet-higher end of the scale.
+They can start from as little as £5k for a basic project, moving to £20K+ for more extensive or elaborate builds.
+Project features can vary depending on price, including the likes of bespoke designs, detailed UX, unique navigation systems, use of various multimedia, hot spots, day and night toggles, drone footage, audio and voice-overs.
+How much you spend is up to you.